borntofrappe/game-development/03 Match Three/Prep/Chain 0/README.md

+# Chain 0

+_Please note:_ `main.lua` depends on a few assets in the `res` folder.
+Consider copy-pasting the resources from `Match Three — Final`.

-Move the sprite of the bird around the screen, through each corner starting from the top left.
+The demo moves an image around the screen, considering each corner starting from the top left.

 Without libraries, you are forced to use a set of conditionals.
 This approach is explained in the video starting from a table describing the four possible destination.